miladev95/api-response/README.md

 composer install --no-interaction --prefer-dist ./vendor/bin/phpunit --configuration phpunit.xml
 ```

-A GitHub Actions workflow is included at `.github/workflows/ci.yml` which runs tests on PHP 8.2 by default.
-If your environment uses PHP 8.1, this package also supports PHP >= 8.1 as declared in `composer.json`.

-If you want your CI to run on multiple PHP versions, update the workflow matrix to include `8.1` and/or `8.2`.

 The tests use `tests/bootstrap.php` which provides a minimal `response()` helper so tests can run without Laravel.